The Business District of Crawford, Mississippi

 Caro Lee Harvey’s home in Crawford is one of the oldest houses.
 I think it was built by Mr. Smith or possibly Mr. Archer.
 The families were related thru marriage.
 They moved away and in later years the house was bought and occupied by Mr. & Mrs. M. T. Harvey.
 It is now occupied by Mrs. M. T. Harvey Jr. and her son, Buddie.
 M.T.
 III

 The house in which Mrs. Walton Ledbetter and her daughter live is one of the earlier houses in Crawford.
 It was built by Captain George Patterson Waller and occupied by him and his first wife and children.
 Later it was occupied by Mr. Fred Waller, a son, and his wife and children.
-Later sold to and occupied by Captain J. M. (Jack) Ledbetter and his with and children.
-Mes Walton Ledbetter is the widow of Walton Ledbetter, son of Capt.
-J. M.
+Later sold to and occupied by Captain J. M. (Jack) Ledbetter and his wife and children.
+Mrs. Walton Ledbetter is the widow of Walton Ledbetter, son of Capt.
+J. M. Ledbetter.

-There were several other houses in early Crawford including my grandmother Tharp’s, but that burned and the other’s either burned or were taken down.
+There were several other houses in early Crawford including my grandmother Tharp’s (Laura N. Ledbetter Tharp), but that burned and the other’s either burned or were taken down.

 Early Families of Crawford and Lowndes Co.